Header

 Unlike most companies who can independently set their own prices for the goods and services they provide, APS is a regulated utility that must file a request with the Arizona Corporation Commission (ACC) to open a public process called a rate case.
 Every few years, we file these requests asking the ACC to review the cost of delivering power to determine the appropriate amount APS can charge customers.

-APS last filed a rate case three years ago, in 2022, and the ACC approved new rates in 2024 based on costs from 2021-2022.
-If the current request is approved as proposed, the monthly bill impact to a typical residential customer using 1,000 kilowatt-hours would be about $20.
-Many factors affect a customer’s bill amount, including energy usage, weather, rate plan and days in a billing period.
-Rate changes would not take effect until sometime in the second half of 2026.
+APS last filed a rate case in 2022, which resulted in the ACC approving new rates in 2024 based on costs from 2021-2022.
+If the current request is approved as proposed, the monthly bill impact to a typical residential customer using 1,000 kilowatt-hours would be around $20.
+Many factors affect a customer’s bill amount, including how much energy was used, weather, their rate plan and the number of days in a billing period.
+Rate changes would not take effect until much later this year.

-APS last filed a rate case three years ago, in 2022, and the ACC approved new rates in 2024 based on costs from 2021-2022.
-If the current request is approved as proposed, the monthly bill impact to a typical residential customer using 1,000 kilowatt-hours would be about $20.
-Many factors affect a customer’s bill amount, including energy usage, weather, rate plan and days in a billing period.
-Rate changes would not take effect until sometime in the second half of 2026.
+APS last filed a rate case in 2022, which resulted in the ACC approving new rates in 2024 based on costs from 2021-2022.
+If the current request is approved as proposed, the monthly bill impact to a general service customer would be between 6.5 - 30%, depending on the customer class.
+Many factors affect a customer’s bill amount, including how much energy was used, demand, weather, their rate plan and the number of days in a billing period.
+Rate changes would not take effect until much later this year.

 The rate case process generally takes about a year, depending upon the complexity of the issues and number of participants.